 • Host operating system (host OS).
 This is the OS of the physical computer on which Oracle VM VirtualBox was installed.
-There are versions of Oracle VM VirtualBox for Windows, Mac OS X, Linux, and Oracle Solaris hosts.
+There are versions of Oracle VM VirtualBox for Windows, macOS, Linux, and Oracle Solaris hosts.
 See chapter 1.4, Supported Host Operating Systems, page 5.